 5.3 All staff are encouraged to report any concerns that they have and not see these as insignificant.
+Staff should not assume a colleague or another professional will take action and share the concern.
+This is made very clear to staff in the initial briefing on safeguarding at the start of the school year and when staff are receiving safeguarding induction.
 On occasions, a referral is justified by a single incident such as an injury or disclosure of abuse.
 More often however, concerns accumulate over a period of time and are evidenced by building up a picture of harm over time; this is particularly true in cases of emotional abuse and neglect.
 In these circumstances, it is crucial that staff record and pass on concerns in accordance with this policy to allow the DSL to build up a picture and access support for the child at the earliest opportunity.
 A reliance on memory without accurate and contemporaneous records of concern could lead to a failure to protect.
-These concerns my initially be verbally expressed however they can also be recorded on CPoms in order that a picture is built over time.
+These concerns may initially be verbally expressed however they can also be recorded on CPoms in order that a picture is built over time.